 A Strawberry Shortcake is a Southern Dessert to Savor

-Jackie’s quick humor and wit are clearly evident throughout the cookbook as she reminisces about Summer berry picking and growing up spending many afternoons on her Grandparent’s farm.
+Jackie's quick humor and wit are clearly evident throughout the cookbook as she reminisces about Summer strawberry picking and growing up spending many afternoons on her Grandparents farm.
 Jackie tells of her many failures in her early biscuit making which caused her to turn to canned biscuits and commercial biscuit mixes.
 Out of sheer fortitude she was able to master the art of making fluffy light biscuits from scratch.
 Included in her book is a fantastic tutorial with step-by-step pictures showing the technique of how to garner the flakiest of biscuits.
-It’s one of those books, you want to sit out on the front porch with, sipping on a tall glass of sweet tea and read from cover to cover.
+It's one of those books, you want to sit out on the front porch with, sipping on a tall glass of Southern Sweet Tea and read from cover to cover.

 - Strawberry Topping:

 - 5 cups fresh strawberries hulled and sliced Approximately 1 ½ (16 oz containers)